web3-wallet/web3-wallet/README.md

 ## More wallets

-The following wallets are included in the @web-wallet package set and you can import those wallets directly.

-- MetaMask
-- crypto.com DeFi Wallet
-- Coinbase wallet

-If the wallet you want integrate is not included in the @web-wallet package set, you can create an wallet connector with few lines of code by extending the `InjectedConnector`.
+If the wallet you want integrate is not included in the @web3-wallet package set, you can create an wallet connector with few lines of code by extending the `InjectedConnector`.

 ```typescript
 // Trust Wallet connector